Quizlet logo in blue.

 EVALUATING THE PLATFORM

-Before we started designing, I conducted a heuristic evaluation of Quizlet’s current experience against Nielson’s 10 Usability Heuristics.
+Before we started designing, I conducted a heuristic evaluation of Quizlet’s current Test Mode experience against Nielson’s 10 Usability Heuristics.
+Here’s what I found:

-Test Mode: Limited progress visibility & lack of error prevention
+Limited visibility of progress & lack of error prevention

 • The small progress bar & no visibility over questions makes it difficult for students to track their progress